We are transforming the evidence base for water-based decision making in a changing and deeply uncertain world.

 We are 1st in the UK for Water Resources research

-The field of Water Resources at this University is ranked 1st in the UK, 3rd in Europe and 9th globally according to Shanghai Ranking's Global Ranking of Academic Subjects (GRAS) 2018.
+The field of Water Resources at this University is ranked 1st in the UK and 10th globally according to Shanghai Ranking's Global Ranking of Academic Subjects (GRAS) 2020.
 Find out more.

 What we do and why we have impact